 There is nothing to stop you using your solicitor, but Coventry BS will insist on their interests being represented by a firm on their conveyancing panel.
 There is much more potential for delays and confusion with an additional lawyer added to the mix, and it will undoubtedly be more expensive too.

 It has been 2 months since my purchase conveyancing in Harehills took place.
 I have checked the Land Registry site which shows that I paid £175,000 when infact I paid £170,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I've recently found out that there is a flying freehold issue on a house I have offered on two weeks back in what should have been a straight forward, no chain conveyancing.
-Harehills is the location of the property.
-Can you shed any light on this issue?
+I've recently found out that there is a flying freehold issue on a property I put an offer in two weeks back in what was supposed to be a quick, no chain conveyancing.
+Harehills is where the house is located.
+Is there any guidance you can give?

-Flying freeholds in Harehills are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Harehills you must be sure that your lawyer goes through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Harehills may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Harehills are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Harehills you would need to get your solicitor to go through the deeds diligently.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Harehills may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.